 Bridging the gap between conservatoires and professional life, the Britten–Pears Young Artist Programme offers unique development and performance opportunities in the inspiring setting of the east coast of England.
 By forming an integral part of the international Aldeburgh Festival and a year-round programme of concerts and events, the Britten–Pears Young Artist Programme has launched many international artists' careers.

-Masterclasses for singers, ensembles, instrumentalists and composers are held from March until October, each culminating in public performances.
-There are also opportunities for emerging young professional musicians to work with leading conductors, soloists and orchestral principals in both the Britten–Pears Orchestra and the Britten–Pears Baroque Orchestra.
-In 2012, the 40th anniversary of the Britten-Pears programme will be marked by a major new international project, the Aldeburgh World Orchestra, which will draw its members from across the globe.
-In addition to performances in Suffolk, the AWO will appear at a major London venue and at important venues in Europe.
+Masterclasses and intense coaching for singers, ensembles, instrumentalists and composers are held from March until October, each culminating in public performances.
+There are also opportunities for emerging young professional musicians to work with leading conductors, soloists and orchestral principals in both the Britten–Pears Orchestra and the Britten–Pears Baroque Ensemble.
+Take a look at previous Britten-Pears Young Artist Programme Courses.

 For more information about the Britten–Pears Young Artist Programme click on the links on the right.
-If you can't find the information you need please contact us by email email@example.com or call on +44 (0) 1728 687 160.
-From September 2011 initial auditions will be held online.
-For more information on how to submit your audition click the 'How to Apply' tab on the right.
+If you can't find the information you need please contact us by email email@example.com or call on +44 (0) 1728 687100.

 We are particularly grateful to the Britten–Pears Foundation for their substantial financial contribution to the Britten–Pears Young Artist Programme.